 Interest Rate Risk of Bonds

-Another way to look at bond prices and yields is to note that the price of a bond is equal to the sum of the present values of the coupon payments and the principal.
+Another way to look at bond prices and yields is to note that the price of a bond = the sum of the present values of the coupon payments and the principal.

 Bond Value = Present Value of Coupon Payments + Present Value of Par Value

 |B = current bond price |

 When interest rates change, then the present value of those payments changes, also, causing the price of the bond to change with it.
 Note that since the interest rate factor is in the denominator, it is inversely related to the bond price.

 The relationship between bond prices and prevailing interest rates is neither simple nor linear.
 How much bond prices rise or fall depends on the terms of the bonds, the current bond yield, and whether the bonds have embedded options, such as being callable or putable.
 Burton G. Malkiel has described most of the important general relationships between interest rates and bond prices.

 - The most obvious relationship, easily seen in the graph below, is that when interest rates rise, then bond prices fall, increasing the YTM to the current market interest rate for bonds of equal term length and credit rating, and vice versa.

 - An increase in a bond's yield to maturity results in a smaller bond price change than a decrease of equal magnitude.
 As you can see in the graph below, decreasing the yield by a certain amount increases the bond price more than increasing the yield by the same amount decreases the bond price.